 - Do not talk to an insurance company without an attorney: Insurance companies want to get out of these situations by paying you as little as possible.
 Your lawyer will ensure that you get everything you are owed.

-If you were hurt in any of the ways you read here, or even if your injury was not mentioned, make sure you contact an attorney as soon as you possibly can.
+If you were hurt in any of the ways you read here, or even if your injury was not mentioned, make sure you contact an Orange County personal injury attorney as soon as you possibly can.
 The Reeves Law Group can ensure that you are fully compensated for your injuries.
-Call us today at (714) 550-6000 or send us an email for a free consultation.
+Contact us today for a free consultation.